xzinc/IPL/README.md

 - Advanced relationships between entities must be modeled

 Use the `/db_compare` admin command to benchmark performance in your environment.

-## Telugu Language Support

-The bot includes natural language processing capabilities for Telugu, one of India's major languages:

-- **Language Detection**: Automatically detects when users write in Telugu
-- **Translation**: Translates Telugu queries to English for processing and English responses back to Telugu
-- **IPL-Specific Vocabulary**: Handles cricket and IPL terminology in Telugu
-- **User Preferences**: Users can set their language preference with the `/telugu` command

-The Telugu NLP module uses a specialized dataset for cricket terminology and leverages machine learning for improved translations.

-## Customization

-- Modify `ipl_data.py` to update team and player information
-- Adjust conversation model parameters in `ai_engine.py`
-- Add new commands in `bot.py`
-- Customize team performance data in `models/team_performance.json`
-- Update venue statistics in `models/venue_stats.json`

 ## License